Puerto Rico: Single fallen tree on power line leaves 900K without power

 A single tree fell on top of a main power line in Cayey, Puerto Rico, causing a massive outage that left almost 900,000 customers in the dark as the U.S. territory is still recovering from Hurricane Maria.

-The outage impacted the island’s international airport as well as the metro area light rail train and Plaza Las Americas, the biggest shopping mall in Puerto Rico and the Caribbean.
-Centro Medico, the biggest public hospital in San Juan, is now operating with generators.
+The outage affected the island’s international airport as well as the metro area light rail line and Plaza Las Americas, the biggest shopping mall in Puerto Rico and the Caribbean.
+Centro Medico, the biggest public hospital in San Juan, was operating with generators.

-Puerto Rico's Electric Power Authority said the tree fell on top of the main line that supplies power to the capital of San Juan and other surrounding municipalities while workers were cleaning debris.
-This is part of the restoration work taking place to fix the transmission system in Cayey, a town an hour away from San Juan.
+Puerto Rico's Electric Power Authority said the tree fell on top of the main line that supplies power to San Juan, the island's capital, and other surrounding municipalities while workers were cleaning debris.
+This is part of the restoration work taking place to fix the transmission system in Cayey, a town about an hour's drive south of San Juan.

 RELATED: Why does restoring full power in Puerto Rico seem like a never-ending task?

-Some commuters where stuck inside the "Tren Urbano," the light rail train and had to walk on the tracks.
+Some commuters where stuck inside the "Tren Urbano," the light rail line, and had to walk on the tracks.

-Jorge Bracero, an electric power authority employee, said on Facebook that most of the municipalities located on the eastern part of the island are without power and that fully reestablishing power to everyone could take between 8 to 16 hours of work.
+Jorge Bracero, an electric power authority employee, said on Facebook that most of the municipalities on the eastern part of the island were without power and that fully re-establishing power to everyone could take eight to 16 hours.

 Across social media, people were noticeably outraged.
 Many posted how fed up they were with the ongoing outages and demanding a permanent fix to that line, which has failed several times in recent months.